 Modules shown represent choices available to current students.
 The range of modules available and the content of any individual module may change in future years.

-The University’s £5.1m Innovation Hub is a dedicated creative incubation and innovation space bringing together the best minds in business and academic to create a hotbed of innovation.
+The University’s £5.1m Innovation Hub is a dedicated creative incubation and innovation space bringing together the best business and academic minds to create a hotbed of innovation.

 We are a member of the Chartered Association of Business Schools and hold a Small Business Charter Award in recognition of our role in helping to kick-start British enterprise.